 FluentU provides real-world French videos, like movie trailers, music videos, inspiring talks and more, that’ve been transformed into a language learning experience.

 FluentU organizes the videos by genre and level, and suggests new ones based on what you’ve already watched, so you get truly personalized learning.
-Best of all, you can take your practice anywhere with the FluentU mobile app for iOS or for Android devices.
+There are also flashcards and fun exercises with every video to make sure you remember everything you’ve learned.

 - Online exercises: Quia has a helpful quiz testing your ability to form these tenses and when to use them.
 ToLearnFrench has an exercise that has you conjugate verbs in the context of a passage, giving you yet another example of how these tenses work as a team.